reactioncommerce/reaction/packages/reaction-core/docs/installation.md

 Password reset, and a few other items that use email templates won't work unless you configure this.

 ### HTTPS
-You can use `meteor remove https` to remove production redirection to `https` protocol.
-To add back, `meteor add https`.
+You can use `meteor remove force-ssl` to remove production redirection to `https` protocol.
+To add back, `meteor add force-ssl`.
 When developing locally, you should not have to remove https as Meteor internally redirects all `localhost` requests to the `http` protocol.
+However, if you are running on a VM, or using Vagrant, you should run `meteor remove force-ssl` and remove this package locally.

 #Dockerfile